This is our review on the 7 Best Guitar Strings For Metal.

 You can have a beautiful-sounding guitar, but if you don’t use the correct strings for the job ahead, you won’t get the best out of your instrument.

 If you play metal, then this article is for you.
-We’ll be reviewing the best 7 sets of guitar strings that will help bring out the best in your music, and produce that perfect heavy metal sound!
+We’ll be reviewing 7 of best guitar strings that will help bring out the beast in your guitar, and produce that heavy chugg.

 Best Guitar Strings For Metal: Our Top 3 Picks